-Boston College’s new institute for integrated science and society, created to enhance multi-disciplinary, collaborative research processes to address critical societal issues in the areas of energy, health and the environment, was named in honor of BC Trustee Phil Schiller ’82 and his wife, Kim Gassett-Schiller, through a multi-year lead gift totaling $25 million.
+Boston College’s new Schiller Institute for Integrated Science and Society, created to enhance multi-disciplinary, collaborative research processes to address critical societal issues in the areas of energy, health and the environment, is named in honor of BC Trustee Phil Schiller ’82 and his wife, Kim Gassett-Schiller, through a multi-year lead gift totaling $25 million.

 The Schiller Institute for Integrated Science and Society is the centerpiece of the new 150,000-square-foot Integrated Science Building at 245 Beacon Street.
-Construction began in the spring of 2019 at a cost of roughly $150 million and was completed by the end of 2021.
+Construction began in the spring of 2019 at a cost of roughly $150 million and was completed at the end of 2021.
 The new building represents the largest single investment in the sciences at Boston College.

-Through the Institute, Boston College will explore new interdisciplinary courses in integrated sciences and human-centered engineering, design thinking, implementation science, data analytics, global public health and other fields that will combine elements of science, engineering, humanities, law and entrepreneurship through collaboration with MCAS, BC’s professional schools, and its Shea Center for Entrepreneurship.
+Through the Institute, Boston College is creating new interdisciplinary courses in integrated sciences and human-centered engineering, design thinking, implementation science, data analytics, global public health and other fields that will combine elements of science, engineering, humanities, law and entrepreneurship through collaboration with MCAS, BC’s professional schools, and its Shea Center for Entrepreneurship.

 The Schiller Institute is taking a national leadership role in advancing the science of interdisciplinarity.
 It investigates the fundamental and applied implications of interdisciplinarity for teaching and scholarship, and provides a platform for discussion and shared learnings amongst interdisciplinary centers across the country and the globe.